T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-a-validator.md

 In a new terminal window, connect to your server via ssh.
 Identify your validator's pubkey:

 ```
-solana-keygen pubkey ~/validator-keypair.json
+xandeum-keygen pubkey ~/validator-keypair.json
 ```

-The command `solana gossip` lists all validators that have registered with the protocol.
+The command `xandeum gossip` lists all validators that have registered with the protocol.
 To check that the newly setup validator is in gossip, we will `grep` for our pubkey in the output:

 ```
-solana gossip | grep <pubkey>
+xandeum gossip | grep <pubkey>
 ```

 After running the command, you should see a single line that looks like this: